REPORT OF THE REMUNERATION COMMITTEE 2019

 - the current median pay ratio of the Vice Chancellor to all university staff;

-- some relevant data re external senior staff in public bodies locally (Hampshire County Council and Winchester City Council).
+- plus, some relevant data re external senior staff in public bodies locally (Hampshire County Council and Winchester City Council).

 All this information was examined, alongside, importantly: